IELTS Exam Syllabus 2025: Section-Wise IELTS Syllabus and Tips to Prepare

 2. IELTS General Training

 This is for individuals looking to migrate, or those applying for secondary education, training programs, or work experience in an English-speaking country.
 This version focuses more on language survival skills in social and workplace contexts.
-Here are the key features of IELTS General Training:

-- Duration: 2 hours and 45 minutes
+Duration | 2 hours 45 minutes |

-- Applicable for: Secondary education, work experience programs, and immigration
+Applicable For | Secondary education, work experience programs, and immigration |

 Note: This test version includes texts and tasks that you might encounter in everyday life in an English-speaking country.
 For example, the reading passages might include advertisements or company handbooks.
 The writing tasks could involve writing a letter or explaining a situation.

-IELTS Exam Pattern 2024
+IELTS Exam Pattern 2025

 Let’s take a closer look at each section of the IELTS exam pattern: